apache/shenyu-website/blog/SPI-SourceCode-Analysis-MatchStrategy-SPI.md

 ## Implementation class and profile

-Then, let's look at the two implementation class based on the above interface in  ***shenyu-plugin-base*** module , that is:
+Now, let's look at the two implementation class based on the above interface in  ***shenyu-plugin-base*** module , that is:

 - `AndMatchStrategy`- `AND` -All conditions are matched

 - `OrMatchStrategy`-   `OR` -at least one is match

-  The profile  is shown as follows, which locates at the `SHENYU_DIRECTORY`directory.
+  The properties file containing the SPI implementation is shown as follows, which located at the `SHENYU_DIRECTORY`directory.
 When starting up, the top-level SPI classes will read the key-value and  load the classes and cache them.

 ```properties
 and=org.apache.shenyu.plugin.base.condition.strategy.AndMatchStrategy
 or=org.apache.shenyu.plugin.base.condition.strategy.OrMatchStrategy
 ```

-These two implementation classes inherit `AbstractMatchStrategy` and implement `MatchStrategy`.
+These two implementation classes inherit `AbstractMatchStrategy` class and implement `MatchStrategy` interface.

 ### AndMatchStrategy-  “AND” relation

-Because `PredicateJudge` encapsulates the diversity of Predicate , and `ConditionData` and `ParameData` can present variety of parameters, for treating of multiple conditions, using`stream` and `lambda` expression, It can be very simple and efficient to process "AND" logic- all conditions must be matched.
+Since the `PredicateJudge` interface can encapsulate different variety of Predicates , for example  EqualsPredicateJudge, EndsWithPredicateJudge and so on, the `ConditionData` and `ParamData` passed to it can present with variety of parameters, for treating of multiple conditions.
+So using`stream` and `lambda` expression, it can be very simple and efficient to process "AND" logic (all conditions must be matched).

 ```java
 @Join